Madis0/OneBar/README.md

 #### Negative (right-to-left)

 * Hunger - brown bar, **-number**
+* Zero saturation - no bar, **↓** - shows when saturation is 0 and hunger will actively decrease
 * Air - blue bar, **-anumber**
 * Fire - orange bar, **-fnumber×** where number is a rough damage multiplier (1× - burning, 2× - burning in fire, 4× - burning in lava)
 * Poison - yellowish green bar, **→number** where number is the resulting health